Four Wounded By Axe In Fight On Paris Suburban Train

 AFP

-Paris: Four people were wounded, two of them seriously, by an axe wielded during a fight that erupted Monday on a suburban train outside Paris, a Police source said.
+Paris: Four teens were wounded, two of them seriously, by an axe wielded during a fight on Monday on a suburban train outside Paris, Police sources said, with the main suspect later arrested.

-One of the victims had a hand cut off and another had their skull split open, the source added, asking not to be named.
+One of the victims -- all aged 16 or 17 -- had a hand cut off and another had their skull split open.

+Two others were more lightly injured in the struggle that one police source said had broken out around 8:00 am (0700 GMT) as the teenagers involved were on their way to secondary school.

+It was not immediately clear what triggered the fight, in which weapons including the axe, a knife, a samurai sword and baseball bats were used.

 The incident happened while the RER suburban express train was at the station of Ozoir-la-Ferriere southeast of Paris.